AndyPic/Firewall/tests/README.md

 Evaluation methods:

-- Ryu pane (in sdn-cockpit) messages (See Fig. 3)
+- Ryu pane (in sdn-cockpit) messages **(See Fig. 3 & 4)**
     - Due to print() statements within the controller, it is evident how the controller is handling packets
     - Message displayed on packet in, with source and destination info
     - Message displayed on new flow rule being set
         - Colour coded: Green = forward rule, Yellow = drop rule
-- Scenario success / failure (See Fig. 3)
+- Scenario success / failure **(See Fig. 3 & 4)**
     - Packet ratio is set in the scenario file (by blocklist_gen.py) indicating the expected packets to be dropped / forwarded during the scenario
     - Displays 'SUCCESS' if the actual packet ratio matches the expected packet ratio
     - Displays either fail / error if actual doesnt match expected + debug info
-- Pings / hping3 / nmap / iperf
+- Pings / hping3 / nmap / iperf **(See Fig. 4, 5 & 6)**
     - The ping command was used in mininet to initiate the controller setting up some flow rules, and check packet routing
     - iperf was used from xterm's to check conectivity, performance and load capability
         - n1 was set as iperf -s (server) n2-5 connect as iperf -c (clients)
-- Wireshark was used to view individual packet behaviour
+- Wireshark was used to view individual packet behaviour **(See Fig. 6)**

 <img src="https://gitlab2.eeecs.qub.ac.uk/40315028/csc7078-project-andrewpickard/raw/master/tests/imgs/mininet_pings.png" />

+Fig. 4 - Shows the result of ping's between n1 and n2-5 (mininet pane) and the flow rule's being set (Ryu pane). traffic between n2, n3 and n1 is allowed (as defined within the blocklist.json) where traffic between n4, n5 and n1 is blocked as expected.

 <img src="https://gitlab2.eeecs.qub.ac.uk/40315028/csc7078-project-andrewpickard/raw/master/tests/imgs/xterm_iperf.png" />

+Fig. 5 - (Hard to see due to small xterms) Shows an iperf server running on n1, with n2-5 connecting as clients. n2 and n3 connect fine, where n4 and n5 are blocked.

 <img src="https://gitlab2.eeecs.qub.ac.uk/40315028/csc7078-project-andrewpickard/raw/master/tests/imgs/wireshark_nmap.png" />

+Fig 6. - Shows Wireshark capturing packets from n1, while xterm n2-5 use nmap (sudo nmap -sT 11.0.0.0 -Pn) to probe n1. n2 and n3 SYN / ACK as normal, where n4 and n5 are not able to connect to n1 so repeatedly ARP.